32. Wintering Base

 “By the way, how many members do you have here?”

-"We have 24 members, including scientists, mechanics and cooks.
-However, this number will be reduced to less than half as the wintering period begins soon."
+“We have twenty-four members, including scientists, mechanics, and cooks.
+However, this number will be reduced to less than half, as the wintering period is about to begin.”

-After a quick hello, Brooke Bond's tea, and a tour of the main house, I ask to use the shower.
+After a friendly chat, a cup of Brooke Bond tea, and a tour of the main house, I ask to use the shower.

 “Fresh water is precious here, so I hope you’re not wasting it.
 Why don’t you go back to your yacht and grab some towels and soap?”